christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-00.md

     }
 ~~~~

-would imply three resulting records:
+The above example implies three resulting records:

-An A RR for "example.com" ("@") set to 192.0.2.1.
+* An "A" RR for "example.com" ("@") set to 192.0.2.1.
-An A RR for "www.example.com" ("www" relative) set to 192.0.2.2.
+* An "A" RR for "www.example.com" ("www" relative) set to 192.0.2.2.
-An A RR for "web.example.com" (FQDN) set to 192.0.2.3.
+* An "A" RR for "web.example.com" (FQDN) set to 192.0.2.3.

 #### class

 A client SHOULD omit the class.
 The server MUST assume "IN" as class of a transferred dataset and MAY decline other values.
 If present the value MUST be chosen from section 3.2.4.
-CLASS values of {{RFC1035}}.
+(CLASS values) of {{RFC1035}}.

 #### type

 The TYPE of data present in the RDATA.
 This also implies the expected fields in RDATA.
 If present the value MUST chosen from section 3.2.2.
-TYPE values of {{RFC1035}} or other RFC describing the RR type.
-Valuse MUST be converted to lower case.
+(TYPE values) of {{RFC1035}} or other RFC describing the RR type.
+Values MUST be converted to lower case.

 #### ttl

-TTL is considered a operational control (see section 3.1.3 Operational controls and section 4.3.1 TTL).
+TTL is considered a operational control (see section 3.1.3 and section 4.3.1 of this document).
 A server MUST set a default value as TTL and MAY ignore other values send by a client.

 #### rdlength